mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 ## 3 Installation

-Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/overview/use-content/) to import the AWS Authentication connector into your app.
+Follow the instructions in [How to Use Marketplace Content](/appstore/overview/use-content/) to import the AWS Authentication connector into your app.

 ## 4 Usage